 Anger and a Policy of Hatred

 We are all familiar with the emotion of anger.
-We have all experienced the tightening in our chest and jaw and a feeling of churning in our stomach.
-Most of us will have directed anger at another person through a sharp tongue or hostile action – anger is familiar to us.
-When we think of hatred, however, we tend to think it's just the same as anger – but to me anger and hatred are quite different.
+We have all experienced the tightening in our chest and jaw, the feeling of churning in our stomach.
+Most of us will have directed anger at another person through a sharp tongue or hostile action; anger is familiar to us.
+When we think of hatred, however, we tend to think it's just the same as anger – but to me, anger and hatred are quite different.

 The value of anger

 Anger is an emotion, and like other emotions, it follows a pattern that is familiar to us.
 It arises through circumstance, finds expression and like all emotions subsides into something else.

 None of us lives our whole lives in anger but rather have moments in our life when we feel angry (and sometimes, feel it intensely).
 In those moments, anger strongly affects what we think and do, but then it passes.
 It's can be an exhausting emotion and hard to sustain.